 - What is Inventory Management?
 What Steps are Required?

-- One of the most effective ways to reduce costs and improve productivity is to:
+- What is one of the most effective ways to reduce costs and improve productivity?

 - The Process for Creating an Inventory Management Plan